deansher/Cy/README.md

 ----------------------
 The easiest way to explain stackable abstractions is to give a typical example of non-stackable abstractions.
-This example uses Java's syntax, not because Java is any worse than most other platforms, but because I know it well.
+This example uses Java's syntax, not because Java is any worse than most other platforms, but as a typical example.
 Suppose we have the following classes Foo and Bar:

     /**
      * Data access layer for the "foo" db.
 This class obtains the path of its configuration file